-4.3.7 Holdover
+4.3.6 Holdover

 The device DPLL continuously collect phase data while synchronized to a valid reference.
 These data samples are accumulated and averaged to determine a stable holdover frequency in the event that all of the valid references are lost.
 To prevent reference input jitter from corrupting the final holdover value, samples are taken on phase data filtered by the DPLL's loop bandwidth.
-DPLL1 offers an additional stage of filtering that can be enabled if the DPLL's loop bandwidth does not provide adequate filtering.
+DPLL offers an additional stage of filtering that can be enabled if the DPLL's loop bandwidth does not provide adequate filtering.
 This allows the DPLL to operate in a wide bandwidth mode and still provide an accurate holdover value.
 This is useful when the DPLL1 is used in a redundant mode.
-The holdover filter bandwidth is programmable using the hold_filt_bw field of the dpll1_ctrl_1 register (0x1E).
+The holdover filter bandwidth is programmable using the hold\filt\bw field of the dpll1\ctrl\1 register (0x1E).

 The holdover performance of the output clocks will depend on two factors.
 One is the initial offset of the DPLL, and the other is the frequency drift (or stability) of the external oscillator.
-The initial offset of the DPLL meets the requirements for Stratum 3/G.813 opt 1, Stratum 3E/G.812 type 3, Stratum 2/G.812 type 2 and G.8262; the overall holdover performance dependant on the frequency drift of the external oscillator.
-Either an OCXO or TCXO can be used for Stratum 2/G.812 type 2 and Stratum 3E/G.812 type 3.
+The initial offset of the DPLL meets the requirements for Stratum 3/G.813 opt 1, Stratum 3E/G.812 type 3 the overall holdover performance dependant on the frequency drift of the external oscillator.
+OCXO or TCXO for Stratum 2/G.812 type 2 and Stratum 3E/G.812 type.